Yigit4416/my-drive/README.md

 - Copy button doesn't functioning propperly (after connecting with S3 this will be contain link we want)
 - drawer.tsx might give error because DialogTitle.
 - Rather than breadcrumb you can use side bar with scroll area so you don't have to worry about size of route

+## deleting parent folder tactic

+- get parent folder id
+- go and look for files that have that folder id
+- delete it from s3 (when you delete folder itself it will also delete from db so don't need to go there)
+  - look for multiple deltes at the same time function that could save more time
+- after that go to folders db and look for folders that has parentId as that folder id
+- get them into a list and start looping with recursion (recall the deletefolder function)